Wadi Hanifa

-Wadi Hanifa (وَادِي حَنِيْفَة), historically known as Wadi al-Arad, is a wadi (valley) in the Najd region, Riyadh Province, in central Saudi Arabia.
+Wadi Hanifa (وَادِي حَنِيْفَة), historically known as Wadi al-Arad, is a wadi (seasonal river) in the Najd region, Riyadh Province, in central Saudi Arabia.
 The valley runs for a length of 120 km from northwest to southeast, cutting through the city of Riyadh, the capital of Saudi Arabia.
 A string of towns and villages lie along the valley, including Uyaynah, Irqah and Diriyah.
 The historical city of Riyadh itself is on the northeastern side of the wadi, but the city has now expanded across Wadi Hanifa, with the sub-municipalities of Al-Shifa and Al-Urayja on its southwestern side.

 History

 In ancient times, the wadi was known as al-Irdh (العرض).
 Its current name is derived from that of the Banu Hanifa, the principal Arab tribe in the area at the time of the Islamic conquest of Arabia.

 In pre-historic times, rain fell heavily in the region.
 This is reflected in the local folk tradition that claims that during the reign of the ancient kingdom of Al-Yamamah, the area was once covered with oases and fertile farmland.
-God became angry and visited a plague of locusts and drought that the land never recovered from.
-Modern climate studies would likely show that the local catastrophe was actually the effect of global climate changes.
-Ongoing and future changes could bring higher precipitation levels back to the region.